Thanks to Them: Plot

 On Halloween, while Luz and her friends go to the Halloween Festival, Camila and Vee stay home to handle trick or treaters.
+While on a hayride, Masha tells the group of how centuries ago, Caleb Wittebane followed a witch named Evelyn to another realm with his younger brother Philip (Belos), chasing after him.
 Hunter has another vision of Belos and tells Luz about the surprise Amity had planned for her, suggesting they should find the Titan's Blood first to make sure the others won't get into trouble.

-Meanwhile, Camila discovers Luz's video and leaves to find her, rallying Luz’s friends to help out.
+Meanwhile, Camila discovers Luz's video and leaves to find her, rallying Luz's friends to help out.
 Luz and Hunter use the map they took from Amity to lead them to a swamp in the town graveyard, where Luz discovers that her glyph magic is working again as they get closer to the Titan's Blood.
 With the discovery, Belos takes full control over Hunter's body, fighting Luz while gloating about her involvement in helping him, just as Amity, Willow, Gus, Camila, and Vee arrive.
 They all fight him, and when Belos tries to destroy Hunter's palisman, Flapjack, Hunter regains control over his body and throws the vial with the Titan's Blood into the water.
 Belos jumps after it, causing Hunter to almost drown, but Camila rescues him.
 Belos leaves Hunter's body, uses the Blood to open a portal to the Demon Realm, and escapes through it.
 Hunter nearly dies, so Flapjack sacrifices himself to revive him.

 As everyone mourns Flapjack, Luz finally confesses to the others that she met Belos in the past and unknowingly helped in his plans to destroy the Boiling Isles.
 Before she can reveal her decision to stay in the Human Realm, Camila announces that she will join them in the Demon Realm to stop Belos and save the Isles.
 Luz's friends enter the portal while Vee stays behind.
 Assuring Luz that she is ready for what comes next, Camila takes her daughter's hand and they go through the portal together before it closes.